gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 | Wisconsin            |              0      |                  0.098  |               0.0167 |      0      |          0.0145 |           0.0092 |                          0      |
 | Wyoming              |              0.0167 |                  0      |               0.0072 |      0.0217 |          0      |           0.0013 |                          0      |

+To more easily view the leading state for each cause of outage, we ran idxmax() on the DataFrame.

 | CAUSE.CATEGORY                | 0          |
 |:------------------------------|:-----------|